Taichi Thoughts Internet Journal

 -- Zhuang Zi

-Currently in its fourteenth year of publication, Taichi Thoughts is a thoughtful and thought
+Currently in its eighteenth year of publication, Taichi Thoughts is a thoughtful and thought

 provoking exploration of Taichichuan.
 In its pages you will find questions, answers,